 - Conducting a timely and thorough investigation of the collision to determine why it happened and who should be held responsible for it.

 - Carefully calculating all of your damages, including past and future medical expenses, lost income, diminishment of future earning ability, pain and suffering and more.

 - Identifying all sources of compensation available to you, including the negligent driver’s insurance coverage and insurance coverage of your own.

 - Demanding a full and fair settlement of your pedestrian injury claim.

 - Taking your case to trial if that’s what it takes to pursue what you are due.

 Our attorneys are skilled and experienced litigators.
-Attorney Michael P. Fleming is Board Certified as a specialist in Personal Injury Trial Law by the Texas Board of Legal Specialization.
+Attorney Michael P. Fleming is Board Certified as a specialist in Personal Injury Trial Lawyer by the Texas Board of Legal Specialization.
 We know how to prepare for success in the courtroom, which gives us leverage when we negotiate with insurance companies on behalf of our clients.